Osama3meera/Search-Images-App/README-DOCUMENTATION.md

 - Smooth list scrolling
 - Pretty list item layout is built
 - User can go back easily using the back arrow above or hardware back button
+- Edit text will be cleared when user go back the search screen